client resources and tools

 There are several “how-to collect” and “how to invest” books that gush with enthusiasm.
 Invariably they offer the same advice: “buy what you love.”
-Love is a many splendored thing.
-Collecting and/or investing are evolutionary.
-Neither is mastered overnight.
+Love can be a fickle thing.
+Collecting is evolutionary and is not mastered overnight.

-Annual “power lists” and profiles of living collectors rarely provide substance or insight.
-In fact, the two books that we most frequently recommend about collector experience and lessons are nearly 70 and 50 years old respectively:
+The two books that we most frequently recommend about collector experiences and lessons are nearly 70 and 50 years old respectively:

 • John I. H Baur and Saul Steinberg.
 ABC for collectors of American contemporary art.
 1954